antvis/G6/docs/manual/advanced/animation.en.md

 #### A Growing Edge

-A growing edge can also be implemented by calculating the `lineDash`. <br />
+A growing edge can also be implemented by calculating the `lineDash`.
+The first parameter of `animate()` is a function which returns the properties of each frame; the second parameter defines the configuration for animation, see [animateCfg](#animateCfg) <br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*-l9lQ7Ck1QcAAAAAAAAAAABkARQnAQ' alt='download' width='150'/>